Disney+’ Hawkeye Season One Will Release On 4k Blu-ray In A Limited Edition SteelBook

 In addition, the SteelBook editions feature unique artwork from artist Attila Szarka, as well as collectors cards and new bonus features not available in digital formats.

-On 4k Blu-ray, each episode is presented in 2160p resolution with Dolby Vision/HDR10 and Dolby Atmos audio.
+On 4k Blu-ray, each episode is presented in 2160p resolution at 2.39:1 aspect ratio with Dolby Vision/HDR10 and Dolby Atmos audio.
 Dolby Vision has not previously been available on Disney+ physical media releases as well as Disney-produced feature films.

 Bonus Features